 Combining art with math, geometric animal art can be a great art project to do with kids.

-Here are the basic steps to creating geometric animal art:
+Here are the basic steps to drawing animals using geometric shapes:

 #1 Find a photograph of an animal.

 Kids can pick their favourite animal or use a picture of their pet.

 My daughter’s favourite animal is a fox.
 To find a picture for her to use, I did a simple search on a website with free photo downloads called Pixabay.

 We found a beautiful fox image that didn’t have any body parts hidden by grass or any another object, and also had enough contrasting colors to be easy to work with.

 Print the photo if it’s digital, or cut out the image if it’s in a magazine.